HP Pavilion dv1000 series: Problems

 The dv1000 series may have a problem with the laptop's battery charging/internal power system, where the notebook will not receive DC power when plugged in.
 This issue has not yet been resolved.

 Models

-The dv1000 series is divided into several different sub-lines, most notably the 1000 and 1600 models, each with different features.
+The dv1000 series is divided into several different sub-lines, each with different features.

 Pavilion dv1000

 Initial models released in 2004.
 Comes with either Intel Celeron M (1.4/1.5 GHz) or Pentium M (1.4-1.8 GHz) processors with up to 1 or 2 GB of DDR SDRAM.
 All models came shipped with Windows XP preinstalled, with some models having the option of FreeDOS.

 Pavilion dv1040 — The 1040 contains a Pentium M CPU with a published speed of approx. 1700 MHz (1.7 GHz).
 Maximum RAM is up to 2 GB.

+Pavilion dv1400

+Refreshed model of the dv1000 series released in the mid 2000s.
+All models came shipped with Windows XP preinstalled.

 Pavilion dv1600

 Refreshed models released in 2006.
 Some hardware changes.
 Comes with either Intel Celeron M, Core Solo or Core Duo processors with up to 2 GB of DDR2 SDRAM, and a slightly larger screen size of 14.3".
 Uses SATA for hard drive connections instead of IDE.
 Speakers are provided by either Altec Lansing or Harman Kardon.
 Optional built-in webcam and microphones are included in some models.
 Most models came shipped with Windows XP preinstalled.